-One of the items that attracted me most when traveling to madeira, was walking along the levadas.
+One of the items that attracted me most when traveling to Madeira, was walking along the levadas.
 The “Levadas” bring you to remote places.
 Most hotels will offer to bring you to the start of a walk and to pick you up after it.
-Not only convenient, but also a safety to ensure someone knows where you are, and when you’re expected somewhere.
+Not only convenient, but also safety to ensure someone knows where you are, and when you’re expected somewhere.

 Levadas are watering canals that cross the whole channel.
 Most of the time you’ll walk alongside a path that was used to maintain the canals.
 Don’t expect handrails and know that some of the routes are not for the weak of heart, as you can see hundreds of feet down in the ravine next to you, extremely steep… I documented some of my earlier Madeira Levada walks.

 Where to stay in Madeira